 Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
-Normal braking is st authorized dealer.
+Normal braking is still the stay of the sta authorized dealer.
 Normal braking is still functional unless the brake warning light also is illuminated.